Why language matters

 A sense of cultural belonging is an integral part of the human experience.

-For instance, in Canada, around 70 different languages are still spoken today, but only two are expected to survive throughout the next few generations: English and French.
+For instance, around 70 different languages are still spoken today in Canada, but only two are expected to survive throughout the next few generations: English and French.

-Recognizing the in-depth cultural content and sense of identity rooted in language, however, people are starting to revive these indigenous languages, reclaiming a rich, nearly-lost legacy.
+However, recognizing the in-depth cultural content and sense of identity rooted in language, people are starting to revive these indigenous languages, reclaiming a rich, nearly-lost legacy.

 ➤ The importance of language runs deep.

-As a transmitter of information, a vehicle for emotions, and a carrier of culture, language gives richness to the human experience and, to a large extent, defines it.
+As a transmitter of information, a vehicle for emotions, and a carrier of culture, language enriches the human experience and, to a large extent, defines it.